hyper-crazy/Hand-Cricket/README.md

 ## 🚀 Play Now

 ### 🌐 [Click Here to Play in Browser] (https://hyper-crazy.github.io/Hand-Cricket/)
-*(Link will be active after your first GitHub Action build completes)*

 ### 💻 [Download for Windows]
 *(Go to the "Releases" section on the right to download `HandCricket.exe`)*